rishikhaneja/rlog/readme.md

 ### Initialisation

-* Reset sets global level to specified value and clears any previous global state
+* Reset call sets global severity level to specified value and clears any previous global state
 * Can be used for both init and deinit
 * Best called atleast once from a single-threaded init context